 You can contest an irrevocable trust just as if it were a revocable trust or a will if a court recognizes that you have standing or a stake in the actions of the trust.
 A judge may agree to terminate the trust or invalidate some of the terms if you can prove your case.

 Contesting on Competency Grounds

-A grantor -- the trust creator, sometimes called a settlor -- cannot create a valid trust if he's not in his right mind.
-If you can prove that the grantor wasn't mentally competent to manage his affairs.
+A grantor (the trust creator, sometimes called a settlor) cannot create a valid trust if he's not in his right mind.
+A court may set the trust aside if you can prove that the grantor wasn't mentally competent to manage his affairs.

-A trust isn't valid if it doesn't name a beneficiary.
+A trust isn't valid in California if it doesn't name a beneficiary.
 Louisiana grants children rights to a percentage of their parents' estates and won't allow a trust to deprive them of their shares.
-Check the state law, and you may have a case.
+Check the state's laws and you may have a case.

-Just because you don't like the terms or didn't inherit what you expected doesn't make the terms unfair and isn't proof of mental incapacity.
+Just because you don't like the terms or didn't inherit what you expected doesn't make the terms unfair.
+It isn't proof of mental incapacity.
 Courts usually assume that the grantor is competent to dispose of her property as she chooses, so the burden of proving otherwise is on you.

 You should also check whether the trust includes a no-contest rule or an anti-contest clause that cuts off beneficiaries who challenge the provisions.
 Keep in mind that it could lead to years of hostility if you contest what another family member receives from the trust.